Praqma/alliance/7th-gathering/slides.md

 Note:

-We see it more like an un-conference, so beside the 3 above Code Alliance progress talks, we have lots of other ready ... and this is also now the time where you can suggest yours!
+Agenda is still open, so beside the 3 above Code Alliance progress talks, we have lots of other ready ... and this is also now the time where you can suggest yours!

 What do you want?
 Speak up.

+Should we do dot-voting?

 >>>>NEWSECTION